Hulk Hogan’s cause of death revealed

 Hulk Hogan’s cause of death has been revealed, a week after his death.

-The WWE legend, 71, died July 24 from an acute myocardial infarction, most commonly known as a heart attack, according to medical records from the Pinellas County Forensic Science Center, obtained by Page Six.
+The WWE legend, 71, died July 24 from an acute myocardial infarction, most commonly known as a heart attack, according to medical records from the Pinellas County Forensic Science Center, as viewed by The Independent.
 An acute myocardial infarction happens when blood flow to one’s heart is blocked.

 Before the heart attack, Hogan, whose real name was Terry Gene Bollea, had a history of atrial fibrillation (also known as Afib or AF), a heart rhythm disorder where the chambers of the heart beat irregularly or rapidly.